PierreSenellart/provsql/doc/provsql.md

 The following SQL queries are currently supported.
 * Regular SELECT-FROM-WHERE queries (aka conjunctive queries with multiset semantics)
-* JOIN queries (regular joins and outer joins; semijoins and antijoins are not currently supported)
+* JOIN queries (regular joins only; outer, semijoins, and antijoins are not currently supported)
 * SELECT queries with nested SELECT subqueries in the FROM clause
 * GROUP BY queries (without aggregation)